dpharris/OlcbRefresh/DPH-OlcbBasicNode/README.md

 ButtonLed blue(BLUE, LOW);
 ButtonLed gold(GOLD, LOW);
 ```
-These lines instnasiate two buttons associated with the previously defined Blue and Gold pins.
+These lines instansiate two buttons associated with the, previously defined, Blue and Gold pins.
 ```C++
 void pceCallback(uint16_t index){
 // Invoked when an event is consumed; drive pins as needed